 Today's race will be paced by fastest qualifier and previous winner Scott Dixon, who flew around the track for an average of 226.760 mph.
 The pole position is his second, the first coming in 2008 when he went on to win the race that year.

 Today's video section begins with highlights of the Indianapolis Racers from 1974 to 1979.

-Finally, an Indy 500 tradition that comes to an end this year, Jim Nabors singing "Back Home Again in Indiana", something he has done almost every year since 1972.
+Finally, an Indy 500 tradition that came to an end last year, Jim Nabors singing "Back Home Again in Indiana", something he had done almost every year since 1972.